metagenlab/chlamdb/docs/tutorial/website.rst

     **Figure 5.** Accumulation/rarefaction plot.
 X-axis: number of selected genomes, y-axis (left): pangenome sise, y-axis (right): shared orthologs.

-**Additional plots for Kegg Orthologs and Cluster of Orthologous Groups (COGs)** As anticipated, the comparative anlyses of Kegg and COGs comes with additional plots.
+**Additional plots for Kegg Orthologs and Cluster of Orthologous Groups (COGs)**

+As anticipated, the comparative analyses of Kegg and COGs come with additional plots.
 1. Barchart of the distribution of the entries annotated with a COG/KEGG category of selected genomes.
 Evaluation of potential increment or descrement of entries known to be relevant for a certain function in genomes of interest.

 .. figure:: ../img/COGs_overview_bar_o.svg
     :figclass: align-center

     **Figure 6.** COGs comparison page.
-Barchart for each COG categories representing the number of entries identified in each genome.
-The 'Cell motility' category is highligthed in green to strees the differences between the four selected genomes, ineed Klebsiella variicola shows a lower number of entries compared to the other Enterobacter genomes.
+Barchart for each COG category representing the number of entries identified in each genome.
+The 'Cell motility' category is highligthed in green to strees the differences between the four selected genomes: Klebsiella variicola shows a lower number of entries compared to the other Enterobacter genomes.

 2 and 3.
 Heatmaps of the COGs along all the genomes expressed as fequency or number of identified entries.
 (This is available only for COGs)